-On the Content tab, you can change the copy to add the details of your offer and craft a compelling call-to-action that will be displayed on the button.
+Contenttab, you can change the copy to add the details of your offer and craft a compelling call to action that will be displayed on the button.

 Save the widget and activate it.

 If you’re working on your email list building strategy, you may want to provide a discount in exchange for a subscription.
-In that case, you’ll need to choose the Collect email addresses option at the second step and proceed accordingly.
+In that case, you’ll need to add an email capture field in the

 How to offer discounts to customers in an online store: examples